nickdecorte/java-html-based-pdf-generator/readme.md

 - making it variable as a post request
 X make image example
 X try out directory structure for template
-- repeat text on each page
+X repeat text on each page

 # FUTURE
 - Stylesheet per company